rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 Suspicious executable observed.
 ```

-The first version describes behavior.
+The first version describes behaviour.
 The second version describes a feeling.
-Detection engineering needs behavior.
+Detection engineering needs behaviour.

 ---

-## From Observation to Behavior
+## From Observation to Behaviour

 A raw observation is rarely enough.
 The starting point is not what the attacker happened to use.
 The starting point is what the attacker had to do.